In NASCAR Cup Series competition the #34 car has started 968 races with 74 drivers and has 4 wins, 2 pole, 32 top 5s, 182 top 10s, and 283 DNFs.

 - When Ragan left to drive for Joe Gibbs Racing after the 2015 Daytona 500, Joe Nemecheck started the car at Atlanta.
 Brett Moffitt subbed for Brian Vickers in the #55 at Atlanta with an impressive 8th place finish, but when Vickers returned the the car Michael Waltrip Racing arranged a deal to lend Moffit to the #34 car at Vegas and Phoenix.
 Chris Buescher drove the car for the next four races along with Talladega and Reed Sorenson drove at Richmond.
 In May 2015, Moffitt, competing for ROTY honors, was named the driver for the remainder of the season, though Justin Marks took over at Sonoma and Buescher drove the car at Watkins Glen.
 Despite not running the full season, Moffitt earned Cup Series Rookie of the Year honors.

 In 2016 Buescher was named the full-time driver of the #34 car, on loan from Roush-Fenway Racing.
 After a rough start to the season, including a wild ride at Talladega, Buescher and his team were able to pull off an upset victory in a weather-shortened event at Pocono.
 This put the #34 team in a unique position: They had earned a spot in The Chase for the Sprint Cup, if they could manage to break into the top-30 in the regular season standings.
 Following his victory, Buescher’s performance improved.
 The Front Row Racing team made The Chase, only to be eliminated in the first round.
-For 2017, Buescher will drive the #37 for JTG Daugherty Racing, still on loan from Roush-Fenway.
+For 2017, Buescher left the team to drive the #37 for JTG Daugherty Racing, ending his “on loan” status from Roush-Fenway.
 He started 42 races in #34.

 - Prior to Ragan joining the team in 2012, David Gilliland drove the #34 for the full 36 race 2011 season.
 2012 would see the team expand and Gilliland moved to the #38 car, which he drove through 2015.